pol-sb/cognitive-episode/README.md

 ![banner](/media/crop.jpg)

-The files on this repositorie are scripts made for my TFG project in an attempt to simplify calculations:
+This repository contains scripts made for my dissertation in an attempt to simplify calculations:

 - **aminas_alejandro** contains a python script which can read .xyz files corresponding to cyclic enamines, find the coordinates of the enamine nitrogen and its sorrounding three C atoms and then find the plane between the 3 atoms and its distance to the N atom.

-- **diedros_alejandro** reads .xyz files and calculates the dihedral angle between 4 given atoms.
+- **diedros_alejandro** reads .xyz input files and calculates the dihedral angle between 4 given atoms.

-- **energy_collector** reads gaussian16 .log result files and collects energy values, orders them in a table and creates a .svg grid with the molecules used for calculations.
+- **energy_collector** reads gaussian16 result (.log) files and collects energy values, orders them in a table and creates a .svg grid with the molecules used for calculations.
 WIP.

 - **energy_boltzmann** finds the minimal energy molecule from a given set of results and calculates their proportions in an equilibrium following a Boltzmann distribution.